it3xl/Papercut/README.md

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/Jaben)

 ## Only service usage
-This version of Papercut is used only as a Windows service or many Windows services on the same machine.
+This version of Papercut is used only as a Windows service or as many Windows services on the same machine.

 ## Features
 * Saving of email massages to a configured folder.
 * Using of subfolders for storing messages.
 The subfolders are created from mail Sender address (if not empty).
 * Configuring of log files root folder.
-* New log file format Papercut.Service.port25250-YYYYMMdd.log
+* New log file format Papercut.Service.SMTPport-YYYYMMdd.log
 * Saved email .eml files have the format YY.MMdd-HH.mm.ssfff Subject_first_letters random.eml